Newcastle United 3-1 Birmingham City

 Goal!

 Goal!
 Newcastle United 3, Birmingham City 1.
-Matt Ritchie (Newcastle United) left footed shot from very close range to the centre of the goal.
+Matt Ritchie (Newcastle United) right footed shot from very close range to the centre of the goal.
 Assisted by Jonjo Shelvey.

 Foul by Yoan Gouffran (Newcastle United).

-Diego Fabbrini (Birmingham City) wins a free kick in the defensive half.
+Diego Fabbrini (Birmingham City) wins a free kick on the left wing.

 Booking